 Did you know?… At the time of writing Didier Deschamps’ Biography, Marseille remains the only French club to have won the UEFA Champions League.
 Pictured here, Didier was a vital part of that Marseille squad.

 The 1992–93 UEFA Champions League final against AC Milan is indeed memorable, and it holds a special place in Didier Deschamps History.
+Did you know?… Jordan and Andre Ayew‘s Dad (Abedi Pele) was part of that Marseille team that won the UCL title.

 To understand what really happened that day, watch this UEFA documentary of the Marseille Vs AC Milan 1993 FINAL.